The genuine AdobeARM.exe file is a software component of Adobe Reader by Adobe Systems.

 AdobeARM.exe is a Verisign signed file.
 The AdobeARM.exe file is digitally signed.
 AdobeARM.exe is not a Windows system file.
-The application is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-AdobeARM.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 11% dangerous; however you should also read the users reviews.
+The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, DEFAULT\Runonce, RunOnce).
+AdobeARM.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 18% dangerous; however you should also read the user reviews.

 Recommended: Identify AdobeARM.exe related errors

-If AdobeARM.exe is located in a subfolder of "C:\Program Files", the security rating is 42% dangerous.
-The file size is 873,513 bytes.
-The program has a visible window.
-The AdobeARM.exe file is a file without information about the developer of this file.
-The software starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-AdobeARM.exe is not a Windows core file.
-AdobeARM.exe is able to record inputs.
+If AdobeARM.exe is located in a subfolder of "C:\Program Files", the security rating is 71% dangerous.
+The file size is 368,128 bytes (50% of all occurrences) or 873,513 bytes.
+The software starts when Windows starts (see Registry key: MACHINE\Run, Run, DEFAULT\Runonce, RunOnce).
+AdobeARM.exe is not a Windows system file.
+AdobeARM.exe is able to record keyboard and mouse inputs.

-Important: Some malware camouflages itself as AdobeARM.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example VirTool:Win32/VBInject.gen!BA (detected by Microsoft), and WS.Reputation.1 (detected by Symantec).
+Important: Some malware camouflages itself as AdobeARM.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example WS.Reputation.1 or Trojan.Gen (detected by Symantec), and TROJ_FORUCON.BMC or TROJ_GEN.FC2CKJV (detected by TrendMicro).
 Therefore, you should check the AdobeARM.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.